arvigeus/AZ-204/Questions/Managed Identities.md

 ---

-You are the administrator of an Azure SQL database that is set up to allow Azure AD-based access.
+Question: You are the administrator of an Azure SQL database that is set up to allow Azure AD-based access.
 You want your developers to connect to this database using Microsoft SQL Server Management Studio (SSMS) using their on-premises Active Directory credentials without frequent (minimizing) login prompts.
 Which approach should you adopt?

 - [ ] Azure AD B2C.
 - [ ] Azure Conditional Access.